What you can do

 Where it lives

-Every run — whether you typed a question or a schedule fired — follows the same loop: observe, reason, improve.- Observe.
+Every run — whether you typed a question or a schedule fired — follows the same loop: observe, reason, act.- Observe.
 The agent gathers context: your request, the live state of your operation, historical data, and anything your org has taught it through knowledge or memory.

 - Reason.
 It turns that context into conclusions — what happened, why it happened, what the options are — and recommendations with their assumptions stated.